NAPOLEON039/Personal-Blog-Website/src/pages/markdown-posts/react-useeffect-cleanup.md

 But it is very long.
 I suggest you grab some water or a cup of coffee, settle down, and take some notes while reading it.
 Although it's lengthy, once you get through it, your understanding of the `useEffect()` hook will improve.

-I will explain how to clean resources before a component is unmounted and not how the `useEffect()` hook works.
+Let's see how to clean resources before a component is unmounted with the help of the `useEffect()` hook.

 ## Cleaning up after a component
 To set up some event subscriptions or request data from an external source, you only need to add them in the `useEffect()` hook.